MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P10-Physics-Part-2/content.md

 slug: physics-penguin
 ---

-Ready to try out the catapult on our penguins?
+Ready to try out the catapult on the penguins?

-We know how to add a new penguin to the scene, this time when we add a new penguin we're going to pin joint it to the catapult and then release it when the player lets go of the catapult and let nature take its course.
-Let's add a new *penguinJoint* for this very purpose.
+You already know how to dynamically add a new penguin to the scene, this time when you add a new penguin you're going to pin joint it to the catapult arm and then release it when the player lets go of the catapult arm and watch physics in action.
+Let's add a new *penguinJoint* for this purpose.

+#Pinning the penguin

 > [action]
-> Add this property your the *GameScene* class:
+> Add this property to your *GameScene* class:
 >
 ```
 var penguinJoint: SKPhysicsJointPin?
 ```
 >

-#Spawn a sticky penguin

-When a touch begins, we need to spawn a penguin and pin it to the bucket of the catapult arm.
+When the player touch begins, you want to spawn a penguin and then pin it to the bucket area of the catapult arm.

 > [action]
-> Add this code to the `touchesBegan(...)` method immediately after the touchJoint code:
+> Add this code to the `touchesBegan(...)` method immediately after the **touchJoint** code:
 >
 ```
 /* Add a new penguin to the scene */